 - Strategic level (strategic communication on the highest level between executives on a monthly or quarterly basis)

-To accelerate decision-making processes between two parties, this three-level model incorporates a deeper escalation mechanism.
+To accelerate decision-making processes between two parties, this three-level model incorporates a clear escalation mechanism.
 When needed, engineers will take up an issue to the manager, while managers might address their questions about plans, services or strategy to executives.

 Outsourcing benefits are hardly overrated.
 Yet successful partnership takes place only if the client understands challenges offshore outsourcing triggers, while the service provider is competent enough to implement the solution and experienced enough to manage smooth workflow.